 During this transition period we are blessed to have Pastor Scott Oas serving as Transitional Senior Pastor and Pastor Timm Jackson serving as Interim Associate Pastor.
 Both Pastor Scott and Timm has continued the legacy of what Hope is.

 On August 6, 2016 we called Pastor Paul Thompson to be Hope's next Senior Pastor.
 Pastor Paul and his wife Mary served for 21 years at Northwest Covenant Church in Chicago, Illinois.
 He brings with him a passion and desire to grow and deepen your spiritual journey.
-Come and experience what Hope has in store for you!
+On March 14, 2018 Pastor Paul passed of cancer.
+He was 52 and is survived by his wife Mary, and his children, Katherine, Tori and Bradley and his three grandchildren.

 What lies ahead for Hope?

 Only God knows.
-What we do know, however, is that it will involved "helping all people take one step closer to Christ."
+What we do know, however, is that: